Is your real estate service provider also a Farmer?

 My Commitment

-Rest assured, my service agreement does not include client information farming tactics.
+Rest assured, my service agreement does not include tactics for farming client information.
 We will NEVER send your client’s data to third parties.
 Ever.

 No “Big Bucks Deals”.